ftnext/plone_conf_2018/about_additional_track/PITCHME.md

 ### Python Web Day

 - 6 talks about Web
-- 20 minute talk time
+- one 40-minute talk
+- five 20-minute talks

 Note:

 There are 6 talks about Web.
-Each talk time is 20 minutes.
+One is 40 minute talk and other five talks are 20 minute talks.

 +++